prebid/Prebid.js/modules/adbookpspBidAdapter.md

 Prebid.JS adapter that connects to the AdbookPSP demand sources.

+*NOTE*: The AdBookPSP Bidder Adapter requires setup and approval before use.
+The adapter uses custom targeting keys that require a dedicated Google Ad Manager setup to work.
+Please reach out to your AdbookPSP representative for more details.

 ### Bidder parameters

 Each adUnit with `adbookpsp` adapter has to have either `placementId` or `orgId` set.